CHARTER CHANGE

 seconds

-A charter change means that HFCU wants to switch from a state-charter to a federal-charter credit union.
+A charter change means that HFCU wanted to switch from a state-charter to a federal-charter credit union.
 The main difference between state-chartered and federally-chartered credit unions lies in who regulates them and what laws they must follow.
-Currently, HFCU is chartered by the New York State Department of Financial Services (NYSDFS) and is looking for approval to become a federally chartered credit union through the National Credit Union Administration (NCUA).
+Currently, HFCU was previously chartered by the New York State Department of Financial Services (NYSDFS), but is now federally chartered credit union through the National Credit Union Administration (NCUA).

 FAQS